Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Slashing cascades to honest validators.

-Impact: Evidence forgery; $5M in wrongful slashes (medium severity).
+Impact: Evidence forgery; wrongful slashing (medium severity).

 Recommendations: